reVrost/counterspell/README.md

 Counterspell is an LLM agent execution runtime with a focus on observability.
 It provides a framework for defining and running LLM-powered agents, configured via simple YAML files.
 With its built-in web UI, you can monitor traces, logs, and interact with your agents in real-time.

+It uses Docker/cagent as its agent execution engine, while this project layers on a React UI, telemetry, prompt optimization evaluation, and an agent scheduler with parallel execution powered by https://github.com/panjf2000/ants.

 **⚠️ This project is a work in progress and is not yet ready for production use. ⚠️**

 ## Key Features